 BioI joined the Electrical and Computer Engineering department of Rutgers University as an Assistant Professor in 2002.
-In 2008, I was promoted to Associate Professor with tenure, and was promoted to Professor in 2015.
+In 2008, I was promoted to Associate Professor with tenure, and in 2015, was promoted to full Professor.
 I am also a member of the Wireless Information Networking Laboratory (Winlab).
 During March-July 2009, I was a visiting scientist at Nokia Research Center Beijing.
 Prior to joining Rutgers, I completed my Ph.D. in Computer Science and Engineering at Penn State University in 2002, and my B.S. in Computer Science at University of Science and Technology of China in 1997.

 I am the recipient of the NSF CAREER award.
 I am currently an Associate Editor for IEEE Transactions on Mobile Computing and IEEE Transactions on Services Computing.
 I have served on TPC for many conferences, including Infocom, ICDCS, DSN, IPSN, etc.